collective/collective.developermanual/source/getstarted/index.rst

 * Theme your site

 * etc.

-Internally Plone uses objected-oriented :doc:`ZODB </persistency/index>` database and the development mindset greatly differs from SQL based system.
-SQL backends can be still integrated to Plone, like to any Python applications.

 A lot of Plone functionality extensivility is built on :doc:`Zope 3 development patterns </components/index>` like adapters and interfaces.
 This design patters take some time to learn, but they are crucial in complex